Tony Mikhael

-Anthony Elias Camille Mikhael (انطوني إلياس كميل مخائيل; born 1 March 2000) is a professional footballer who plays as an defender.
-A versatile defender, Mikhael can play as both a centre-back and a full-back.
-Born in Canada, Mikhael has represented Lebanon at youth level.
-He has also won gold with Team Ontario at the Canada Games.
+Anthony Elias Camille Mikhael (انطوني إلياس كميل مخائيل; born 1 March 2000) is a former professional footballer who played as a defender.
+A versatile defender, Mikhael played as both a centre-back and a full-back.
+Born in Canada, Mikhael represented Lebanon at youth level.
+He also won gold with Team Ontario at the Canada Games.

 Early life

 Mikhael was born on 1 March 2000, in Ottawa, Ontario, Canada, to Lebanese parents Camille and Helena.
 He studied at St. Pius X High School.

 Mikhael began playing at the youth level with Nepean Hotspurs SC, later moving to Ottawa South United when he was 14.
 He won an OYSL League Championship (2014), an Ontario Cup (2015), and a Quebec-Ontario Cup (2014).
 Mikhael also represented Team Ontario at the 2017 Canada Summer Games, helping them win the gold medal, and was awarded player of the match in the final.

 University career

 On 12 April 2018, Mikhael joined Carleton University's soccer side Carleton Ravens.
 In 2018–19, he won the Ontario University Athletics (OUA) East, and won bronze at the U Sports championship.
 In 2019–20 Mikhael won the OUA East for the second time, as well as the play-offs, and finished in fourth place at the U Sports championship.
 He also won the 2019–20 RSEQ Indoor Winter League.